Top Lefties Openly Push For Expansion Of ‘Deep State’ At Constitution Conference | John Hawkins' Right Wing News

 John Hawkins's book 101 Things All Young Adults Should Know is filled with lessons that newly minted adults need in order to get the most out of life.
 Gleaned from a lifetime of trial, error, and writing it down, Hawkins provides advice everyone can benefit from in short, digestible chapters.Buy Now

-Sen. Mazie Hirono, another anti-constitutional Democratic Senator from Hawaii, and a member of the Senate Judiciary Committee, said at the conference senators should be pushing with everything they got to repudiate any federal judges that Trump appoints by using “blue-slip” procedural guidelines.
+Sen. Mazie Hirono, another anti-constitutional Democratic Senator from Hawaii and a member of the Senate Judiciary Committee, said at the conference senators should be pushing with everything they’ve got to repudiate any federal judges that Trump appoints by using “blue-slip” procedural guidelines.

-How the Senate’s blue-slip procedure works, is it allows any on of a state’s senators, no matter the political affiliation, to have a huge amount of pull in deciding whether federal judges nominated for that state should be considered by the Senate Judiciary Committee.
+How the Senate’s blue-slip procedure works is it allows any one of a state’s Senators, no matter the political affiliation, to have a huge amount of pull in deciding whether federal judges nominated for that state should be considered by the Senate Judiciary Committee.

 Hirono spewed more of her garbage: